ls1intum/Artemis/docs/dev/setup.rst

 MySQL Setup
 ------------

-The required Artemis scheme will be created / updated automatically at startup time of the server application.
+The required Artemis schema will be created / updated automatically at startup time of the server application.

 As an alternative to a native MySQL setup, you can run the MySQL Database Server inside a Docker container